CABAH/learningRresources/README.md

 # Resources for learning R

-Various online & other resources for learning the R programming language
+Various online & other resources for learning the R programming language.
+This is a growing list.

 ## Online resources
 - <a href="https://www.statmethods.net/">Quick-R</a>